willglynn/poslavu/README.md

 # POSLavu

 [POSLavu](http://www.poslavu.com/) is a hosted point-of-sale system.
 They provide an API.

-This gem consumes that API.
+The POSLavu API is, franky, disgusting.
+It feels like something someone might have come up with their first week using MySQL and PHP.
+There's POST parameters and XML fragments and JSON scattered about.
+Error handling and input sanitization are afterthoughts.
+There's no direction or cohesiveness.
+Tell me: would *you* expose an "order" table with 91 different columns?
+POSLavu did.

+This gem wraps that API into something that's more reasonable than using their API directly.
+A gem can't fix the data model, but it can add some sanity to the access methods.

-You must have a POSLavu account to do anything useful.
+Naturally, you'll need a POSLavu account to do anything useful.

 ## Installation